isomerpages/moe-deyisec/_departments/Physical Education.md

 <p><strong>Annual Track Meet</strong>
 </p>
 <p>Our school track meet shone a light on the grit and spirit of our students.
-They raced with all their might, jumped as high as they could, and put their strength into every throw.
-The bright day echoed with cheers, as every determined step and leap was supported by peers and mentors.
 These snapshots capture the perseverance that defines our students and the encouragement that fuels them.
 It was a proud day that celebrated not just athletic skill, but the enduring heart of our school's culture.</p>
 </td>
 </tr>
 </tbody>